libregraphicsmeeting/state-of-lg-2025/README.md

 Please also label your images and slides if necessary using the filename with numbers.

+*You know what would be really cool?
+If you make your slides using your project's software!*

 This repository contains a [sample-project](sample-project/) directory with a set of empty files that you can build upon.

 If you're wondering what you should put on the slides, you can watch the [State of Libre Graphics 2019](https://www.youtube.com/watch?v=hO2cMcY_Xv8) or browse through the [2019 repository](https://github.com/libregraphicsmeeting/state-of-lg-2019) / [watch the 2018 presentation](https://www.youtube.com/watch?v=HDeUAqWTW5g)